- Class: Aves

 Part of the Park.
 Magpie geese are part of the San Diego Zoo Safari Park’s new Walkabout Australia experience, which opened in May 2018.

 Save water and habitat!
 While the magpie goose is not listed as Threatened or Vulnerable, the ongoing draining of wetlands destroys habitat this bird needs to breed.
-You can support the conservation efforts of San Diego Zoo Global by visiting our Wildlife Conservancy at endextinction.org.
+By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.